Skip to content

 What is a “Standard Serving”?

-• The “Cupped Hand” Rule: For a quick visual guide, a standard one-ounce serving of nuts is roughly the amount that fits in the palm of your cupped hand.
+• The “Cupped Hand” Visual Guide: For a quick visual reference without a scale, a standard one-ounce serving of nuts typically fits in the palm of your cupped hand (fingers together).
+This visual cue is particularly helpful when traveling or dining out.

 Portion Size Explorer